aboutcode-org/aboutcode-toolkit/README.rst

 (origin and license) and other important or interesting information about third-party software components that you use in your project.

-You start by storing ABOUT files (a small text file with field/value pairs) side-by-side with each of the third-party software components you use.
+You start by storing ABOUT files (a small YAML formatted text file with field/value pairs) side-by-side with each of the third-party software components you use.
-Each ABOUT file documents one software component origin and license.
+Each ABOUT file documents one software component origin and license(s).
 For more information on the ABOUT file format, visit http://www.dejacode.org There are many examples of ABOUT files (valid or invalid) in the testdata/ directory of the whole repository.